Los Angeles to New York · the red-eye

 Takeoff is 9–10pm LA.
 You fly through the night, eastbound, jet stream tailwind.
 Land 5:30–7am JFK.
 Sounds short.
 The problem: you’ve slept five hours on a chair, and the workday you flew here for starts at 9am.
 Most travelers arrive shaky, drink three coffees, then crash at 2pm.

-What Steadway does for your LAX to JFK red-eye
+What Steadway does for your Los Angeles to New York flight.

 One step from the path